Hunting in New Mexico

 Hunting Adventures in New Mexico

 Have a truly unique hunting experience in NM.
 We have hunts available for for Elk, Bear, Pronghorn Antelope, Deer, Mountain Lion, Merriam's Turkey, Ibex, Oryx, or Aoudad Barbary Sheep all in the Land of Enchantment.
-Check out the details from the mouth of our outfitters below.
+Check out the details for some of our outfitters below.

 Bear Hunting in New Mexico

-We have been professionally guiding for over 18 years and my guides, along with myself, have the most intimate knowledge of the unit(s) you will be hunting.
-We ensure our clients a grand hunt by limiting the number of hunters we take on each outing and this greatly increases your chances of success.
-Over the years, we have guided many hunters who have had tremendous success in harvesting world-class animals on public land.
-But don’t take my word for it.
-The photos on this website speak for themselves.
+This outfitter and houndsman was born and raised in North Central New Mexico and works closely with a team of other fine houndsmen to be able to bring you fantastic hunting with hounds opportunities all over the state.
+These hunts generally run close to 100% success unless the weather justs really doesn't cooperate, with a lot of rain making tracking conditions more difficult.
+This outfitter and his houndsmen have the most intimate knowledge of the units you will be hunting.
+They ensure our clients a grand hunt by limiting the number of hunters they take on each season and this greatly increases your chances of success.
+Over the years, they have guided many hunters who have had tremendous success in harvesting world-class animals on public land.

 Pick any 5 consecutive day period while the hound hunting season is open.
-Bear tags can also be purchased and taken with archery equipment in September in conjunction with an archery elk or deer hunt as well as during our rifle hunts.
-All of our prices include lodging and meals.
+The first season is usually August 16-31st with the second season starting back up September 25th and running until October 30th.
+Bear tags can also be purchased and taken with archery equipment in September in conjunction with an archery elk or deer hunt as well as during the rifle hunts.
+All of the prices include lodging and meals.
 License fees are not included.
-Spot and stalk hunts can also be arranged.
 Bear tags may be purchased OTC, but at least 48 hours in advance of hunting.

 Hunting Mountain Lions in New Mexico